 When it comes to donor retention, the keyword here is relationships.
 Donors are such a valuable part of your nonprofit, not just because of the money they contribute, but also because they are the champions of your cause.
-Establishing the foundations for a robust relationship and consistently nurturing it is what will keep donors coming back to you, and every donor retention strategy aims at doing this.
+Establishing the foundation for a robust relationship and consistently nurturing it is what will keep donors coming back to you, and every donor retention strategy should aim at doing this.

 Several studies have pointed out to the fact that it’s easier to retain a donor than obtain a new one.
 In essence, if you’re able to keep hold of your donors, you save on time and effort that can go into other activities that promote your cause.
 On that note, let’s look at some donor retention strategies that are guaranteed to work.

 A solicitor is basically a person who is in charge of ensuring that each donor is being contacted by the right person from your nonprofit.
 It’s important to have one for each donor to maintain accountability.
 It also helps verify if the necessary communications between your nonprofit and the donor are happening on a consistent basis.

 For instance, you could build two lists with the first one including your recurring donors and the second one containing one-time donors.
 For the first list, you’d get someone from top management to contact them such as your executive director or a board member to show them that their contributions are valued and that they aren’t just a “regular” donor.

 And for the second list, assign anyone from your fundraising team to communicate with them.
 They are important too and with the right nurturing, have the potential to turn into large donors.